pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

   Stops execution of this command.
 No error if command is not executing.

+.. index:: Commands, Tasks; Commands
+.. _task-commands:

 Functions
 ---------

-.. py:function:: create_command(name, description, callback)
+.. py:function:: create_command(name, description, callback) -> Command

-  :param name str: name of command to be created
+  :param str name: name of command to be created
-  :param description str: User-visible description of command (in sim, with listing of all commands)
+  :param str description: User-visible description of command (in sim, with listing of all commands)
-  :param callback Callable: function to be called on execution
+  :param Callable callback: function to be called on execution
   :return: :py:class:`Command` instance for newly created command

   Callback function takes two parameters, ``phase`` and ``duration``. `Phase` is the value 0, 1, or 2